TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Files/Index.rst

          folder is often equivalent to the relative path of the folder.

-         The property folders has the option :ts:`recursive` to get files recursively.
+         The property folders has the option :typoscript:`recursive` to get files recursively.

          **Example:**